mk/clerk-px23/README.md

 ### Experience

+Our experience as the developers and users of Clerk has been surprisingly positive: Clerk has seen solid adoption within our organization with many of us also using it for side-projects.

+We believe this is in large parts to the purely additive design of Clerk: when one chooses to view a namespace through Clerk it evokes feelings of added power, without the loss of control that comes from needing to leave the comforting and familiar editing environment (Emacs, Vim, VS Code) behind.
+In hindsight, we underestimated what a big ask that is.

-Our experience as the developers and users of Clerk has been quite positive, but we're heavily biased.
-We've chosen a few quotes from Clerk's user base to give a sense of how it has been received in the community:
+We've chosen a few quotes from Clerk's user base to give a sense of how the Clojure community has experienced Clerk.

 > [Clerk] is making the training of junior Clojure programmers a massive pleasure! [...]
 >